William Horwood FAQ

 From Who does this website?

 My name is Katherine Delany, and I live in Canada.
-As of 2007, I'm a library paraprofessional.
-Ten years ago, when I began this website, I was still a high-school student.
+I'm a library paraprofessional.

 This website is a fan website rather than an official one.
 I do not have an e-mail address for William Horwood and I have no ability to forward messages to him.